kaliop-uk/kueueingbundle/readme.md

     TAKE CARE about security when using it: you generally do NOT want to allow anyone to be able to post commands to the queue and execute them blindly

+* A CLI command which can be used to test the above (scheduling remote execution of console commands)

+* MessageConsumer, MessageProducer and test cli command to schedule execution of XMLRPC calls to remote servers (note that you will need to install the phpxmlrpc\phpxmlrpc package for this to work)

 * A MessageConsumer class which can execute methods exposed by Symfony services

-* A MessageConsumer class which can execute XMLRPC calls to remote servers

-* A MessageConsumer class which can send HTTP requests to remote servers

 * A console command used to 'daemonize' (a.k.a. restart if not executing) php processes which are 'workers' (a.k.a. message consumers)